 Loosen the nut (1) of each brake shoe.
 Adjust each brake shoe so it is flat against the rim and aligned with the curve of the rim.
-Make sure each brake shoe does not rub the tire.
-If the surface of the brake shoes has arrows, make sure the arrows point torward the rear of the bicycle.
+Make sure each brake shoe does not rub the tyre.
+If the surface of the brake shoes has arrows, make sure the arrows point toward the rear of the bicycle.
 Hold each brake shoe in position and tighten the nut.
-If the brake shoe is worn out, it can be replace with new one as shown.

-2. Test the tightness of each brake shoe:
+2. Test the tightness of each brake show: